 “Prejudice” is shown when there is a reasonable probability that the legal error made a difference in the outcome of the case.

-4.3.
-Habeas Corpus Petition
+3) File a Habeas Corpus Petition

-A California writ of habeas corpus is supposed to be what the law calls an “extraordinary remedy” – that is, it is supposed to be used only in extreme and unusual circumstances.6
+A California writ of habeas corpus is supposed to be what the law calls an “extraordinary remedy”—that is, it is supposed to be used only in extreme and unusual circumstances.6

-The term “life sentence” is an umbrella term that encompasses both:
+In California, “life sentence” is an umbrella term that encompasses both:

 - life sentences without the possibility of parole (LWOP) and

-- life sentences with the possibility of parole
+- life sentences with the possibility of parole.

 Whether or not a defendant gets parole turns on the underlying crime and any sentencing enhancements.8